HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

   description: If enabled, then `-devel` and header packages will be installed or upgraded.
 - name: `shs_profile`
   type: `string`
   description: Sets the node profile.
-This is an advanced usage variable to sets the configuration of a node to a pre-determined configuration.
+This is an advanced usage variable to set the configuration of a node to a pre-determined configuration.
 The configuration is viewable in `ansible/roles/setup/defaults/main.yml`.
 Available choices are one of [`compute`, `application`, `worker`].
 - name: `shs_target_network`
   type: `string`
   description: Sets the network type.
 Available choices are one of [`mellanox`, `cassini`]